DiegoCacau/django_api_boilerplate/README.md

 Comes with:

  - Requirements file listing all dependencies.
- - Django REST Framework and Django REST Knox pré-configured.
+ - Django REST Framework and Django REST Knox pre-configured.
  - A config app to store and retrieve key/value parameters.
  - Extra endpoint `POST /token/` to validate a token.
- - An example boilerplate endpoint just to ilustrate.
+ - An example endpoint just to ilustrate.

-To use just fork it and do
+To use just fork and do

 ```
 $ pip install -r requirements.txt